Cancer Facts for Men

 Most skin cancers can be prevented by avoiding the midday sun.
-When in the sun, wear hats with brims, long-sleeve shirts, sunglasses, and use sunscreen with an SPF of 15 or higher on all exposed parts of the skin.
+When in the sun, wear hats with brims, long-sleeve shirts, sunglasses, and use sunscreen with an SPF of 30 or higher on all exposed parts of the skin.
 If you have children, protect them from the sun and don’t let them get sunburned.
-Be aware of all moles and spots on your skin, and report any changes to your doctor right away.
+Be aware of all moles and spots on your skin, and report any changes to a doctor right away.
 Have a skin exam during your regular health check-ups.

 The best defense against cancer